 Cypress is complementary to your CI provider, and plays a completely different role.

 It doesn't replace or change anything related to CI.
-You will run Cypress tests in your CI provider.
+You will still run Cypress tests in your CI provider.

 The difference between Cypress Cloud and your CI